 The .NET application platform is Microsoft’s bet for developing desktop applications, web services, and mobile applications, being one of the most widely used development technologies at the moment.

-In future posts, we will delve into the topic, especially in the use of Linux and Raspberry Pi, which is one of the most interesting aspects of .NET 6.
+In future posts, we will delve deeper into the topic, especially in the use of Linux and Raspberry Pi, which is one of the most interesting aspects of .NET 6.

 Installing .NET 6 SDK